-43.6 Overtaking behind the safety car is only permitted if a car is delayed when leaving its position in the fast lane and cars behind cannot avoid passing it without unduly delaying the remainder of the field.

-Drivers may only overtake to re-establish the order before the race was suspended.

-Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must re-enter the pit lane and may only re-join the race once the whole field has passed the end of the pit lane.

-A penalty under Article 16.3(d) will be imposed on any driver who fails to enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line.
+- 42.6 Overtaking behind the safety car is only permitted in the following cases: - Any driver who is delayed when leaving his position in the fast lane may overtake to reestablish his original starting position provided he does so before he crosses the first safety car line.
+Should he fail to do so he must re-enter the pit lane and may only re-join the race once the whole field has passed the pit exit. - A penalty under Article 38.3(d) will be imposed on any driver who fails to re-enter the pit lane if he has not re-established the original starting order before he reaches the first safety car line. - b) Drivers may leave the fast lane in order to overtake any car delayed when leaving its position in the fast lane.

-43.7 Either of the penalties under Article 16.3(c) or (d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap.

-During this lap Articles 40.13, 40.14, 40.15 and 40.16 will apply.

-43.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.
+- Any driver whose car has been pushed from the fast lane, in accordance with Article 42.4 above, may not overtake in order to re-establish the order before the race was suspended. - 42.7 Either of the penalties under Article 38.3(c) or (d) will be imposed on any driver who, in the opinion of the stewards, unnecessarily overtook another car during the lap. - During this lap Articles 39.13, 39.14, 39.15 and 39.16 will apply. - 42.8 If the race cannot be resumed the results will be taken at the end of the penultimate lap before the lap during which the signal to suspend the race was given.

-44) FINISH
+43) FINISH

-- 44.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3. - 44.2 Should for any reason the end-of-race signal be given before the leading car completes the scheduled number of laps, or the prescribed time has been completed, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given.

-Should the end-of- race signal be delayed for any reason, the race will be deemed to have finished when it should have finished.

-44.3 After receiving the end-of-race signal all cars must proceed on the circuit directly to the post race parc fermé without any unnecessary delay, without receiving any object whatsoever and without any assistance (except that of the marshals if necessary).

-An exception to Article 30.4 and to the above will be made for the winning driver who may perform an act of celebration before reaching parc fermé, provided any such act :

-- a) Is performed safely and does not endanger other drivers or any officials. - b) Does not call into question the legality of his car.

-c) Does not delay the podium ceremony.
+- 43.1 The end-of-race signal will be given at the Line as soon as the leading car has covered the full race distance in accordance with Article 5.3. - 43.2 Should for any reason the end-of-race signal be given before the leading car completes the scheduled number of laps, or the prescribed time has been completed, the race will be deemed to have finished when the leading car last crossed the Line before the signal was given. - Should the end-of- race signal be delayed for any reason, the race will be deemed to have finished when it should have finished. - 43.3 After receiving the end-of-race signal all cars must proceed on the circuit directly to the post race parc fermé without any unnecessary delay, without receiving any object whatsoever and without any assistance (except that of the marshals if necessary). - An exception to Article 22.4 and to the above will be made for the winning driver who may perform an act of celebration before reaching parc fermé, provided any such act: - a) Is performed safely and does not endanger other drivers or any officials. - b) Does not call into question the legality of his car. - c) Does not delay the podium ceremony.